 Apache Spark Cluster Setup

-To Setup an Apache Spark Cluster, we need to know two things :
+To set up an Apache Spark cluster, we need to complete two main tasks:

 Following is a step by step guide to setup Master node for an Apache Spark cluster.
 Execute the following steps on the node, which you want to be a Master.